dsa-ou/algoesup/docs/getting-started.md

 {: .important}
 There are no passwords for Deepnote when signing up by email.
-If you explicitly log out of your DeepNote account, see our guide for [how to log in]({{site.baseurl}}/deepnote-how-to#log-in).
+If you explicitly log out of your Deepnote account, see our guide for [how to log in]({{site.baseurl}}/deepnote-how-to#log-in).

 {:style="counter-reset:none"}
-1. In DeepNote, answer the introductory questions, which may depend on the type of email you used to sign up.
+1. In Deepnote, answer the introductory questions, which may depend on the type of email you used to sign up.
    - If you're asked **what you are working on**, type **Writing essays** and click **Continue**.
    - If you're asked to name your **workspace**, which is where you will store your projects,